LighT-chenml/VineCache/README.md

 # VineCache
-This is an open source repository for our paper
+This is an open source repository for our paper in [ICDE 2027](https://icde2027.github.io/)

-> **Bridging the Granularity Gap: Adaptive and Group-Aware Embedding Caching for Deep Recommendation Inference**
+> **VineCache: Adaptive and Group-Aware Embedding Caching for Deep Recommendation Inference**
 >
+> Menglei Chen, Yu Hua, Ming Zhang, Zhijun Yang

 ## Brief Introduction